About

 In Liberia, Malawi, and Sierra Leone, there is an inadequate number of licensed nurses and midwives, with vacancy ranges from approximately 50% in Malawi and Liberia to 83% in Sierra Leone.
 Therefore, it is important to increase the number of licensed nurses and midwives because they receive longer and more comprehensive training in preventive and curative care for pregnant women and newborns.
 Patient outcomes improve dramatically when fully educated nurses are delivering care.

-In an effort to build healthcare capacity, GAIN works with local educational institutions to provide scholarships, curriculum support, and measure the impact of scholarships.
+In an effort to build healthcare capacity, GAIN works with local educational institutions to provide scholarships and curriculum support, and measure the impact of scholarships.

 Establishing a pathway for nurse-midwives to upgrade their education